Dog friendly beaches near the cottages in Norfolk

 The Ship Inn at Mundesley.

 Has a huge garden with great views up and down the coast.
-Short drive from Farthing Cottage, Swallowdale and Rooster Barn.
+Short drive from 1 Paynes Cottage, Sunny Cottage, Swallowdale and Rooster Barn.

 Fishermans Return, in Winterton